ShellyYBlack/bd-extent-calculator/README.md

 2. Download EAD finding aid: `wget -O [collection ID].xml [URL]`
 3. Edit your EAD file path and the name of your series in `python3 parsing_ead.py`
 4. Run the script.

-## TODO
-Provide extents for every series and the whole collection.